Find Trade Skills Schools

 Types of Recordkeeping Weigher, Measurer, Checker, or Sampler Jobs

-Is There Job Demand for Recordkeeping Weighers, Measurers, Checkers, and Samplers?
+Job Opportunities for Recordkeeping Weighers, Measurers, Checkers, and Samplers

 In 2016, there was an estimated number of 75,900 jobs in the United States for Recordkeeping Weigher, Measurer, Checker, or Sampler.
 New jobs are being produced at a rate of 1.8% which is below the national average.
 The Bureau of Labor Statistics predicts 1,400 new jobs for Recordkeeping Weigher, Measurer, Checker, or Sampler by 2026.
-There will be an estimated 7,600 positions for Recordkeeping Weigher, Measurer, Checker, or Sampler per year.
+Due to new job openings and attrition, there will be an average of 7,600 job openings in this field each year.

 undefined